 - There is significant support by way of the help documentation that has been reformatted and placed under the graphs and tables to remove the need for laborious scrolling.
 More help is provided under hyperlinks to offer teaching and learning advice.

-Anomalous results (principals only)
+Anomalous Results Inquiries (principals only)

 Principals may seek an explanation of a student’s results or the school’s candidature in any HSC course where the performance of a student or group is below expectations.
 This service closes on the last working day in February.
 Each inquiry is thoroughly investigated by BOSTES officers and, where appropriate, supervisors of marking.
 The inquiry does not involve the re-marking of any examinations, nor is it an avenue for appeal.